harunjonuzi/pom-playwright/README.md

 # Introduction

 This repository provides a framework for end-to-end UI testing using [Playwright](https://playwright.dev/) with [TypeScript](https://www.typescriptlang.org/).
 It is structured around the Page Object Model (PoM) pattern, promoting clean and maintainable test code.
-Designed for developers and QA engineers, this setup ensures efficient test automation and seamless integration with CI pipelines.
+Designed for QE engineers, this setup ensures efficient test automation and seamless integration with CI pipelines.

-# Getting Started
+# Installation

-First, clone the repo:
+First, clone the repo and navigate inside the directory:

 ```terminal
 git clone <repo-url>